Derek Hilton: Experience

 In Germany Derek met his first wife Mary Witsenburg, a Dutch girl stranded in Hamburg throughout the war and they married in London in 1949.
-There followed a busy time touring as pianist with orchestras and leaders such as Johnny Dankworth and Sonny Rose, eventually spending three happy years working in dance bands in Jersey.
+There followed a busy time touring as pianist with orchestras and leaders such as Johnny Dankworth and Sonny Rose, eventually spending three years working in dance bands in Jersey.
 After settling back in Manchester in 1953, he taught at the Regional Schools of Music led by Johnny Roadhouse at Decibel Studios, Oxford Road.

-Big Break
+Big break

 Hilton's big break came when his trio provided the music at the Press Reception for the newly launched Granada TV in 1956.
 A few weeks later, Derek was called in to play 'Mountain Greenery' on 'Spot the Tune' leading to a permanent spot.
 Soon Derek's professionalism led to his regularly playing at two shows a day, five days a week: ‘Sharp at Four’ and ‘People and Places’ at 6 pm.
 The Derek Hilton Trio, originally with Derek at the piano, Bob Duffy on bass and Bob Turner at the drums were a staple of Granada’s ‘People and Places’, exchanging sardonic repartee with presenter Billy Grundy.
 The line-up changed over time to Amos Smith on drums and finally to Dave Lynane on bass and Dave Hassall as drummer.
 From 1963 – 1964 The Derek Hilton Trio were also resident musicians at Manchester nightclub Mr Smiths.
 By 1963 Derek had composed, arranged or played more than 500 TV themes.
-As musical director at Granada TV Derek is credited with writing the highest number of television themes in the United Kingdom – a total of 241.